AdeptMind/frontend-interview-assignment/README.md

 - Update the `[productId].tsx` page to memorize the colors and sizes of the product using `useMemo`.
 Also, add a `useEffect` to to set the initial state of the `selectedColor` and `selectedSize` variables instead of doing it in the initializer.

+- Use modern es6 javascript such as arrow functions, array functions (reduce, filter, map) and object destructuring wherever possible.

 - Include as many supporting components as you would like.
 The requirements are simply a guideline!

 ## Deliverable